 - Diabetes is a chronic condition that can shorten your lifespan if you’re not tested, diagnosed and on treatment (and being disciplined about it).

-- Because of the above, it makes you a higher risk customer for products like traditional home, business and/or personal loans.
+- Being Diabetic may make you a higher risk customer for products like traditional home, business and/or personal loans.

-- Most traditional product providers, on the basis of you being Diabetic, outright reject your applications and offers, which makes it so tough for you to build the life you want, and deserve.
+- Most traditional product providers, on the basis of you being Diabetic, reject your applications and offers outright, making it difficult to build the life you want, and deserve.

-- A specialised Diabetes life insurance policy, like that which we at Alllife can help you get, takes your health status into careful consideration.
-AllLife administers policies valued at up to R10million each, and provides support and information for you to stay healthy, keep up to date with your blood tests and emotional support for those dark days when you feel like you can’t get through it alone.
+- A specialised Diabetes life insurance policy, like Alllife can help you get, takes your health status into careful consideration.
+AllLife administers policies valued at up to R10million each, and provides support and information for you to stay healthy, keep up to date with your blood tests, and emotional support for those dark days when you feel like you can’t get through it alone.

-- The value of your life cover can be used to offset debts, in the event of your death, so that you can buy that house, start that business or pay for education and your status as a Diabetic doesn’t reflect negatively on your ability to repay the loan.
+- The value of your life cover can be used to offset debts, in the event of your death.
+That means you may be able to buy that house, start that business or, pay for your family’s education.
+Your status as a Diabetic doesn’t reflect negatively on your ability to repay the loan.

 If you get a Diabetes life insurance policy with AllLife, credit providers know that you’re being responsible by seeking support, doing your best to live a long and healthy life, and that you’re being sensible about the investments and debts you’re entering into.
 It lowers your overall risk profile, from a financial standpoint.
 If you’d like a quote, it’s as simple as leaving us your details so we can give you a call and talk about your options.